Sun Fo: Biography

-Sun was born in HeungShan (now Zhongshan), Guangdong, China.
-He travelled abroad to study, graduated in 1911 from Saint Louis College (now Saint Louis School, K-12, Honolulu, Hawaii), earned a Bachelor of Arts from the University of California, Berkeley in 1916 and a Master of Science from Columbia University in 1917.
+Sun was born in Xiangshan (now Zhongshan), Guangdong, Qing dynasty.
+He studied abroad, graduated in 1911 from Saint Louis College (now Saint Louis School, K-12, Honolulu, Hawaii), earned a Bachelor of Arts from the University of California, Berkeley in 1916 and a Master of Science from Columbia University in 1917.
 He also received an honorary LL.D. from Columbia.
 He married Chen Suk-ying and had two sons (Sun Tse-ping and Sun Tse-kiong) and two daughters (Sun Sui-ying and Sun Sui-hwa).
 He had two more daughters; Sun Sui-fong with Yan Ai-juang, and Sun Sui-fen with Lan Yi.
 Most of his children, including daughters, went on to have successful careers in public.